margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Associated with the color blue, I have memories of my cousin playing soccer at the ocean front, and being my friend at the beach cottage.
 I remember blue pipes on the ceiling at the beach cottage, and I remember hanging on them with my cousins Mary, and Kim, as well as Mary's friends.

 ## What, in your opinion, is strength? ##
 Strength is the courage within to do what's right.
-Strength is the peace within to forbive and not react.
+Strength is the peace within to forgive and not react.
 Strength is the ability to accomplish tasks.
 Strength is the expression of love.

 ## Do you have any dreams that recur?
 Why do you think you continue to have that dream? ##
 A recurring dream I have is the one of the imagery of The Mother Church coming to thought before Association.
 I am grateful for the purity of the Church Architecture, and the light shining through all the churches.
 I am grateful for healing across the land, and respect for all cultures besides my own.

 ## What crime or faux pas would you commit if you knew you would get away with it? ##
 Don't worry.
 I have already committed a crime.
 I have committed a crime on social media that in the 21st century leads to divorce, cheating, and trouble.
 I have created fake, faux accounts, stalked people, and called people out.
 I have spread people's names, and hurt people with words.
 I must stop.
-THe social media companies are doing with my account what they are doing with President Trump's.
+The social media companies are doing with my account what they are doing with President Trump's.
 If I get away with it, great - it's mortal mind.
 I must stop the crime.

 ## List 25 things you will never do. ##
 (1) I will never carry a gun.